kseverso/contrastive-LVM/README.md

 `model.initialize()`

 ### Performing inference
-The clvm class has two inference methods built in:
-1. MAP
-2. VI
+To perform inference on the clvm, use the variational inference function.

-Both have the option to specify:
+VI has the follwoing options to specify:
 * num_epochs: number of iterations (default 10000)
 * plot: flag for plotting the target latent space (default False)
 * labels: labels for the plot (default None)